 Represented by Kael Mercer

 AI-generated consciousness patterns designed to produce specific creative experiences.
 No human source consciousness.
-The "artist" is an algorithm trained on thousands of authentic recordings, producing new patterns that simulate the experience of creative engagement.
+The "artist" is an algorithm trained on thousands of authentic recordings, producing new patterns that simulate the experience of creative engagement without having engaged in it.

-If the most popular art is synthetic, does the tier system protect quality or just privilege?
+If the most consumed art form is synthetic, does the tier system protect quality or just protect the market position of artists who can afford to work at Tier 1?

 Connected To